 - 1. Culture Through the study of culture and cultural diversity, learners understand how human beings create, learn, share, and adapt to culture, and appreciate the role of culture in shaping their lives and society, as well [as] the lives and societies of others.

 - USS Constitution was a unique culture all to its own.
 The men who served aboard ship came from rural and urban areas, wealthy and poor situations, and racially diverse backgrounds.
-7-15% of the crew was made up of African American sailors who received equal pay for equal work (a situation which was untrue on shore).
+7-15% of the crew was made up of African American sailors who received equal pay for equal work (a situation which was not the case on shore).
 The 480 men trapped in tight quarters had to work together in order to accomplish their duty.
 This does not mean that racism, classism, or conflicts were absent and clashes between differently minded individuals did occur.
 Regardless of their differences, they were all aboard a ship and relied heavily on each other for the safety of the whole crew, both during and outside of battles.
-A Sailor's Life for Me is a full exploration of shipboard culture in 1812 and visiting any of the sites scenes will provide insight into that culture.
-For a lesson that delves into the interdependent web of reliance on each other, try "Join the Mess."
-A full play through the "Sail to Victory" game will also provide a great lens through which to study the culture of the Ship.
+A Sailor’s Life for Me is a full exploration of shipboard culture in 1812 and visiting any of the Annotated Scenes will provide insight into that culture.

 - 2. Time, Continuity, and Change Through the study of the past and its legacy, learners examine the institutions, values, and beliefs of people in the past, acquire skills in historical inquiry and interpretation, and gain an understanding of how important historical events and developments have shaped the modern world.

 - A study of the War of 1812 enables students to understand the roots of our modern nation.
 It was this time period and struggle that propelled us from a struggling young collection of states to a unified player on the world stage.
 Out of the conflict the nation gained a number of symbols including USS Constitution.
-The victories she brought home lifted the morale of the entire nation and endure in our nation's memory today.
-The Educator Resources of A Sailor's Life for Me allow your students to investigate history for themselves through the study orimary sources, artifacts, and artwork that collectively tell the story of how the crew of Constitution came together to accomplish such important events in our nation's history.
-For a complete list of available primary sources, search for "primary sources," "artifacts," and "artwork” in our search feature.
-In addition, visit the annotated "Battle” scene to learn more about the pivotal moments that Constitution was a part of in the War of 1812.
+The victories she brought home lifted the morale of the entire nation and endure in our nation’s memory today.
+The resources of A Sailor’s Life for Me allow your students to investigate history for themselves through the study of primary sources, objects, and artwork that collectively tell the story of how the crew of Constitution came together to accomplish such important events in our nation’s history.

 - 3. People, Places, and Environments This theme helps learners to develop their spatial views and perspectives of the world, to understand where people, places, and resources are located and why they are there, and to explore the relationship between human beings and the environment.